 The service scope of the CAMARA Project is limited to the following activities:

-- Collect API requirements from GSMA OPG subgroup and other sources.
-That can be a (prioritized) list of API families seen as useful for the customers, a functional descriptions of the APIs (attributes, function, result), and also non-functional requirements for the APIs (response time, scalability, performance, etc.).
+- Collect API requirements from GSMA OPG (Operator Platform Group, a GSMA group that defines the reference architecture and requirements of the platform the operators use to expose their capabilities to Customers via APIs) and other sources.
+That can be a (prioritized) list of API families seen as useful for the customers, a functional description of the APIs (attributes, function, result), and also non-functional requirements for the APIs (response time, scalability, performance, etc.).
 All APIs developed within GSMA/OPG and contributed to the CAMARA Project will be developed under Apache-2.0.

-- Define Service APIs (e.g. by Swagger) and create test plan / cases / tools from a business and API consumer perspective
+- Define Service APIs and Service Management APIs (e.g. by Swagger) and create test plan / cases and tools from a business and API consumer perspective

-- Develop Service APIs (and reference implementation for transformation functions)
+- Develop Service APIs and Service Management APIs (and reference implementation for transformation functions)

-- Create test cases and perform verification/tests from developer perspective (to show that the Service API / transformation function has been developed correctly)
+- Create test cases and perform verifications and tests from developer perspective (to show that the Service APIs, the and Service Management APIs and the transformation functions have been developed correctly)

-- Test Service APIs from business/customer perspective (validation) in telco network(s)
+- Test Service APIs and Service Management APIs from business and customer perspective (validation) in telco network(s)

-- Create a reference architecture for Service APIs (if possible preferred solution is to refer to an existing architecture)
+- Create a reference architecture for Service APIs and Service Management APIs (if possible preferred solution is to refer to an existing architecture)

-- Define a standard API lifecycle, development and test process incl. tools for the project
+- Define a standard API lifecycle, development and test process including tools for the project

 The following deliverables are provided by the CAMARA Project:

-- Service API code (incl.
-API descriptions and reference implementation for transformation functions) and documentation and
+- Optionally Service API and Service Management API code (reference implementation for transformation functions) and

 both contained in deployment packages.
 In addition a